AlexNeumann/LoLPredict/Python Scripts/README.md

 - **Variables that can be changed:**
     - **nextID:** set this to any valid summoner ID of a player in skill group you want to find
     - **tier:** set this equal to the skill level you want to find ("DIAMOND","GOLD","SILVER" etc.)
+    - **league_num:** set this equal to the total number of leagues you want to find.
+Each league will have an average of 200 summonerIDs.
+Default is 40 leagues, which results in roughly 8,000 summoner IDs